Shrilakshmi-NK/QShelf/README.md

-# 🎬 VideoMark — YouTube Video Bookmarker
+# 🎬 QShelf — YouTube Video Bookmarker

 A full-stack web app for students and researchers to save YouTube videos with timestamps, track watch progress, and organize bookmarks into folders.